 So, in 25 years you'll have saved about $2,702,947.50.
 You think you can earn 5% per year in retirement and assume inflation will average 3.5% per year.
+So you'll increase your annual withdrawal by 3.5%.
 You want the money to last for 35 years with nothing left for heirs after that time.

-Press View Schedule You will be able to withdraw the equivalent of $ 41,296.86 (in todays $) each year - adjusting for inflation (see schedule).
+Press View Schedule You will be able to withdraw the equivalent of $ 41,296.86 (in today's $) at the beginning of each year - adjusting for inflation (see schedule).
 (Assuming all the above assumptions are met, of course.)

--- Remember, any Social Security and/or Pension benefits you may receive will be added to that income. --
+-- Remember, any other benefits you may receive (Social Security, Pension, Annuity, etc.) will be added to your income.